 To me, the most logical explanation was the Seeress.
 She saw everything (or thought she did) and loved to meddle, making her the perfect puppet master to pull Hirandal’s strings.
 It could explain how he retained his knack in the Age of Mankind.
 The loss of the Stones wouldn’t have mattered.
-I mean, of course she cared about the Stones, she knew as much as anyone how important they were, but it wouldn’t have been a problem for her and Hirandal.
+I mean, of course she cared about the Stones, she knew as much as anyone how important they were, but guiding Hirandal with a gentle hand wouldn’t have been a problem for her.

 Also, Lazerai stayed.
 When all the surviving Firstborn took the Path at the end of the Elder Days, the Pangral queen stayed.
 There was no reason for her to stay.
 All her people took the Path.
 She’d only have stayed if the Seeress had asked.
 As far as I was concerned, that proved the Seeress kept her eye on the ball even through the chaos of the Reckoning.
 If she had Lazerai in one pocket, who’s to say she didn’t have someone else lining another?
 Every good plan has a backup, and I submit to you that Hirandal was plan B.